 • Removing a transparent and highly regulated source of pets

 The best policy for pets is to ensure all pets are treated well – not make them harder to legally obtain.
-S. 3028 and H. 967 misses the mark and fails to address the real issue of animal cruelty and irresponsible animal breeding.
-Sign your name to tell your state legislators to vote no on S. 3028 and consider more effective policies instead.
+The ban misses the mark and fails to address the real issue of animal cruelty and irresponsible animal breeding.
+Sign your name to tell your state legislators to vote no on the pet shop ban.

 What Are Pet Bans?